 IFLA developed the arbitration scheme to enable parties to resolve financial disputes more quickly, cheaply and in a more flexible and less formal setting than a court room.
 It is also expected to save court resources and reduce pressure on the already stretched family courts.

-Peter will accept instructions as an advocate where disputes are in arbitration as is also available either by agreement, or as nominated, to act as arbitrator in particular disputes.
+Peter will accept instructions as an advocate where disputes are within the scheme or to be nominated to act as arbitrator.

-This scheme is in it`s infancy but we (members of IFLA) all hope that we can offer a user friendly alternative to those seeking a solution to their dispute.
+Members of IFLA all hope that we can offer a user friendly alternative to those seeking a solution to their dispute.
 We hope, too, that the flexibility within arbitration can keep costs down and enable a speedier resolution of cases.

 Peter Kent and Tanya Zabihi advised in the recent reported case of Re K (Children) EWCA Civ 1195